Replace Inheritance with Delegation

 Create a field and put a superclass object in it, delegate methods to the superclass object, and get rid of inheritance.

 Replacing inheritance with composition can substantially improve class design if:

-- The subclass uses only a portion of the methods of the superclass.
-In this case, it is only a matter of time before someone calls a superclass method that he or she was not supposed to call.
+The subclass uses only a portion of the methods of the superclass.
+In this case, it’s only a matter of time before someone calls a superclass method that he or she wasn’t supposed to call.

 In essence, this refactoring technique splits both classes and makes the superclass the helper of the subclass, not its parent.
 Instead of inheriting all superclass methods, the subclass will have only the necessary methods for delegating to the methods of the superclass object.

-A class does not contain any unneeded methods inherited from the superclass.
+A class doesn’t contain any unneeded methods inherited from the superclass.

 Various objects with various implementations can be put in the delegate field.
-In effect you get a Strategy design pattern.
+In effect you get the Strategy design pattern.

 - You have to write many simple delegating methods.